beromir/Beromir.ToggleEditor/README.md

           # One of 'grid', 'flex', 'list' or 'color'.
 Default: 'grid'
           layout: "flex"
           # Set number of columns to render multiple rows.
 Works only with 'grid' and 'color'
+          # This can also be an expression like {items} / 2
+          # Gets surrounded by Math.floor
+          # Available values {items} = number of values / {maximalRows} = value from maximalRows
+          # The smaller value from columns and maximalColumns will be used
           columns: 2
+          # Alternativly you can set the maximal number of columns.
+Defaults to 4.
+Works only with 'grid' and 'color'
+          # This can also be an expression like {items} / 2
+          # Gets surrounded by Math.floor
+          # Available values {items} = number of values
+          maximalColumns: 4
           # Allow empty value
           allowEmpty: true
           # Define the size of the icons: 'xs', 'sm', 'lg', '2x' or '3x'.
 Default: null